vkmrishad/bigga/README.md

 This setup contains everything you need to get started with a production-grade container deployment

-Please get in touch with Reckonsys for the Enterprice edition with full-fledged Kubernetes support, High-Availablility configuration, Metrics and Support.
+Please get in touch with Reckonsys for the Enterprise edition with full-fledged Kubernetes support, High-Availability configuration, Metrics and Priority Support.

 Source: https://github.com/reckonsys/bigga